PhatDave/DatabaseDataGenerator/README.md

 ## Generates large amounts of fake data for testing purposes

-## Currently only supports postgresql!
+## Currently only supports postgresql & sqlite3!

 ---